 Supportive Patient Care

 There are over 14 million people diagnosed with cancer who will likely receive chemotherapy and/or radiation as well as the accompanying treatment related gastrointestinal (GI) side effects.
-2 The majority of patients experience these side effects including diarrhea, nausea/vomiting, dehydration, oral mucositis (painful swelling of the tissue in the mouth), and gastritis.3
+2 The majority of patients experience these side effects including diarrhea, dehydration, oral mucositis (painful swelling of the tissue in the mouth), and gastritis.3

 Depending upon the treatment regimen and individual patient variability, the patient’s reaction to therapy may vary.
 As a physician you understand that early supportive therapy can help limit or prevent acute and chronic complications, for this reason you may consider adding supportive care medications along with proper diet and hydration to manage these side effects.